Raspberry Pi HAT Brings 1984 CPU to 2022

 The Intel 8086, from 1978, is a little lacking in horsepower by today’s standards, being a 16-bit chip running at up to 10 MHz.
-That hasn’t stopped Canadian engineer Robin Gosset, however, who’s found a way to attach one to a Raspberry Pi.
+That hasn’t stopped Canada based engineer Robin Grosset, however, who’s found a way to attach one to a Raspberry Pi.

 Minimalist PC, 8086 CPU + @Raspberry_Pi as data bus. pic.twitter.com/ACulnWQ1gIMarch 8, 2022